ALehav1/Ai4_Roundtable_Co-Facilitator_Agent/README.md

 - 📊 Monitor usage in OpenAI dashboard to set appropriate limits

 #### **🎤 Speech-to-Text Issues**

+**"Network error" / "Speech recognition fails immediately"**
+- 🔒 **HTTPS Requirement**: Web Speech API requires HTTPS to function in modern browsers (Chrome 47+)
+- 🌐 **Local Development**: Speech recognition will NOT work on `http://localhost` - this is a browser security limitation
+- ✅ **Production Environment**: Feature works perfectly on deployed sites with HTTPS (Vercel, Netlify, etc.)
+- 🧪 **During Development**: Use keyboard input for testing; speech recognition is production-only
+- ℹ️ **Not a Bug**: This is standard browser security policy affecting all Web Speech API implementations

 **"Microphone not working" / "Speech recognition unavailable"**
 - 🌐 **Browser Compatibility**: Use Chrome/Edge for best results, Safari secondary